studio24/mac-setup/apple-id.md

 * Add a telephone number, this is used for verification when logging in
 * Verify your telehone
 * Create a new password
-* Store the new password in your private vault in 1Password
+* Store the new password in your Employee vault in 1Password
 * Verify your email

 ## Login to your Mac with your Apple ID